Kunal-Rex/file-sharing-CS/README.md

         1. LIST_FILES - List files on server.
         2. UPLOAD - Upload files with given format.
-        3. DOWNLOAD - Download files from server by providing FILE ID
+        3. DOWNLOAD - Download files from server by providing File Id
         4. DISCONNECT - Disconnect from server